 Every individual is unique and may have several food intolerances or one.

-Symptoms of food intolerance vary making it challenging to know what food is causing what symptom.
+Symptoms of food intolerance vary, making it challenging to know what food is causing what digestive symptom.
 But identifying your food intolerances can make massive improvements in your gut health.

 Food intolerances are usually caused by a functional digestive weakness or enzyme deficiency.
 It is estimated that food intolerances affect 20-25 % of the world’s population!

 Food allergies involve the immune system.
 And are often much more severe, sometimes causing life-threatening health conditions.
 Food allergies affect 1-2 % of the adult population.

 A food allergy causes activation of IgE antibodies to a protein found in food following ingestion.
 It is the protein component found in food that the immune system creates antibodies.